Carol Araullo: College education and early activism

 Araullo went into University of the Philippines Diliman as a psychology major.
 Active in extra-curriculars, she was elected councilor in the College of Arts and Sciences, and later as vice-chairperson of the University Student Council.
 She also joined the UP Student Catholic Action.
-During the Diliman Commune, she was studying for exam when she was called by a fellow student by realizing unto her that while the students are outside protesting, she is still studying.
-She participated in the said mass action but was initially critical of the violence coming from both the police and the protesters.
-But having witnessed the shooting of Pastor Mesina radicalized her, realizing that, "the State, the government, that has a monopoly on sanctioned violence."
+During the Diliman Commune, she was reviewing for exams when she was called by a fellow student who made her realize others were outside protesting, while she was still studying.
+She joined the said mass action but was initially critical of the violence coming from both the police and the protesters.
+Witnesseing the 1971 shooting of student activist Pastor “Sonny” Mesina, Jr., radicalised her, and she changed her stance saying "the State, the government, that has a monopoly on sanctioned violence."

-She became a known youth leader during the resistance under the martial law era under then-dictator Ferdinand Marcos, Sr..
-She graduated from University of the Philippines College of Medicine.
-She delivered the valedictory address at the 1975 UP commencement exercises after she was detained for two years.
-She also went and organized in the underground.
+She became a known youth leader during the resistance to the martial law proclaimed by dictator President Ferdinand Marcos, Sr. She graduated from University of the Philippines College of Medicine.
+She then delivered the valedictory address at the 1975 commencement exercises after she was detained for two years.
+She also went and organized the underground resistance.